gajendras22/ai-agents/README.md

 ## How to use this repo

+* Refer to the [sample problem](https://github.com/cladius/agentic-ai/blob/master/sample_problem.md) to understand the 5 level problem.
-* Pick the framework that you want to get your hands dirty with.
+* Pick the Agentic framework that you want to get your hands dirty with.
-* Then navigate to the corresponding folder and go through the examples.
+* Then navigate to the corresponding folder and go through the example solutions for the sample 5 level problem.
 * Run them as is.
 Understand them.
 Then make changes as your heart desires and gain understanding.
-* If you feel up to the challenge, make enhancements OR build agentic AI solutions in a different framework and raise a PR.
+* If you feel up to the challenge, make enhancements OR build agentic AI solutions in a different framework and raise a PR for the same 5 level problem.

 ## Helpful Resources